 In the early years of my career, like many others in my profession, I suffered from an insatiable hunger for recipes.
 I devoured the resource books that were available in the staff rooms of the schools I was teaching in, and spent much of my hard-earned cash investing in further similar tomes.
 I rushed through all manner of tricks, techniques, activities and games like a demented fusion food fanatic.
 The words “And here’s something you might want to try in your class on Monday morning” were music to my ears – and I prided myself on being an innovative, progressive teacher.
 The only problem was, of course, that I had little – or no – idea as to what all this endless innovation was actually FOR, apart from to pave a road to who knew where, to facilitate what I saw back then as ‘development’, and to ensure my classes were filled with ‘fun stuff’ for my students to do, ideally – as previously stated – stuff that kept students on a potentially endless riff of speaking.

 Now, it may seem odd – willfully perverse even – for someone who’s co-authored a series called INNOVATIONS to question the value of innovation.
 After all, every year I do seem to wind up at the annual British Council ELTONs awards night, where I gratefully quaff the free booze and hobnob with the great and the good, while the BC “recognises and celebrate innovation in the field of English language teaching”.
 Don’t see me griping there, do you, eh?
 Well, it’s not that innovation per se is necessarily a bad thing.
 It’s just that it’s also not necessarily a GOOD thing, despite the way the notion of innovation is almost invariably used to describe positive developments in English – and despite the fact that its dictionary definition is simply ‘a new idea, definition or piece of equipment’.
-Nevertheless, the fact remains that for many of us the very idea of innovation suggests the thrill of the new and conjures up images such as these:
+Nevertheless, the fact remains that for many of us the very idea of innovation suggests the thrill of the new.

 In classroom reality, though (and, of course, this is only something that has become clear to me with the benefit of hindsight), most of my early innovations had far more in common with the kinds of madness depicted below – familiar and yet twisted, entertaining and yet utterly pointless, transitory, fleeting, once tried and soon forgotten.